- When to Apply

 - About 90 days after you expect to finish your program at Carleton

-- An earlier date, especially if you are studying English as a Second Language at first
+- An earlier date, especially if you are studying English as a Second Language at first, or deferred your admission and arrival to Canada.

-If you don’t understand how the officer chose the expiry date, ask for an explanation.
+If you don’t understand how the officer chose the expiry date, you may ask for an explanation.

 Applying for a Corrected Study Permit

 If the CBSA officer makes a mistake on your study permit and you don’t notice until later, you can apply for a corrected document.
-There is no cost for this application, but processing can be slow and you have to send your original study permit with the application.
+There is no cost for this application.

 Using a Lawyer, Consultant or Agent to Prepare Your Application

-Many Carleton students are able to prepare their own study permit applications.
-IRCC’s online system is easy to use.
-Members of the ISSO’s Immigration Advising Team are licensed to provide guidance and are available to provide information and support.
-We are not able to do an application for you, act as your representative, or make inquiries to IRCC on your behalf.
+Many Carleton students prepare their own study permit applications.
+Members of the ISSO’s Immigration Advising Team are licensed immigration professionals and can provide information and advice based on general principles.
+We cannot complete your application for you, act as your representative, or make inquiries to IRCC on your behalf.

 If you pay someone to do an immigration application for you, make sure they are an Authorized Representative under Canadian law: a lawyer, paralegal, Quebec notary, or Regulated Canadian Immigration Consultant.
 These professionals are members of regulatory bodies that work to protect consumers against fraud and unethical practices.